Academic Integrity and Evaluations

 Examination Question Review and Appeal

-Students who wish to appeal their answer for any particular question have one week to do so, from the time that the assessment is reviewed with the class or the grade is posted.
+Students who wish to appeal their answer for any particular question have one week from the time the assessment is reviewed with the class or the grade is posted to do so.
 Exam or assessment review is not permitted after this time frame.
 Mathematical errors in grading may be corrected at any time.

 For other point-generating activities, no review will be permitted beyond one week after the activity grade is posted.